remy727/remy727.github.io/_posts/2023-06-08-model-types.md

 end
 ```

+### Service models
-2. Service models: These models encapsulate complex business logic or interactions between multiple domain models.
+These models encapsulate complex business logic or interactions between multiple domain models.
 Service models are often used to keep the domain models and controllers clean and focused on their primary responsibilities.
 Service models are usually plain Ruby classes that don't inherit from any Rails-specific classes.

 ```ruby
 # app/services/user_registration_service.rb